stianwe/PowerOfficeGoV2/docs/apis/EnterprisesApi.md

 <a id="enterprisesget"></a>
 # **EnterprisesGet**
-> List&lt;EnterpriseDto&gt; EnterprisesGet (string enterpriseNos = null, DateTime createdDateTimeOffsetGreaterThan = null, DateTime lastChangedDateTimeOffsetGreaterThan = null, ResourceParameters resourceParameter = null)
+> List&lt;EnterpriseDto&gt; EnterprisesGet (string enterpriseNos = null, DateTimeOffset createdDateTimeOffsetGreaterThan = null, DateTimeOffset lastChangedDateTimeOffsetGreaterThan = null, ResourceParameters resourceParameter = null)

 Get the enterprises registered for the client.
 Enterprises are primarily used for payroll reporting in Go.
 A company may have more than one enterprise if the company have operations in different industries.
 (Auth roles: Enterprises,Enterprises_Full)